jaimetur/PhotoMigrator/README.md

        Skip moving albums to Albums folder.
 -se, --skip-extras
        Skip processing extra photos such as  -edited, -effects photos.
+-sa, --symbolic-albums
+       Creates symbolic links for Albums instead of duplicate the files of each Album.
+       (Useful to save disk space but may not be portable to other systems).
 -it, --ignore-takeout-structure
        Ignore Google Takeout structure ('.json' files, 'Photos from ' sub-folders, etc..), and fix all files found on <TAKEOUT_FOLDER> trying to guess timestamp from them.